 The Dragon summoned by the Super Dragon Balls, and far more powerful than Shenron and Porunga.
 He is so large that he dwarfs galaxies.

 - Acid-Trip Dimension: The inside of his body is one, filled with planets and stars.
 The space surrounding his core, however, is pitch-black nothingness.

 - Namekian Dragon Balls can recreate an entire planet and its entire population with two wishes, provided their destruction happened recently.
 Super Shenron can do both to a long-dead planet with a single wish, and this was implied to be on the low end of possible uses of his power.

-- Ultimately his power matches, perhaps even exceeds, that of both Omni-Kings, able to effortlessly restore the universes they erased.
+- Ultimately his power matches, and perhaps even exceeds, that of both Omni-Kings, being able to effortlessly restore the universes they erased.
 This ranks Super Shenron among the most powerful beings in the Dragon Ball franchise.

-- Composite Character: In the English dub by Funimation, the dragon summoned by the Super Dragon Balls is said to be Zalama himself.
+- Composite Character: In the English dub by Funimation, the Dragon summoned by the Super Dragon Balls is said to be Zalama himself.

 - Fictionary: Similar to Porunga who only grant wishes when spoken in Namekian, Super Shenron only grant wishes in the "language of the gods" (which is Japanese/English spoken backward, depending upon the version) so the only beings that can ask wishes of him are other gods.
 Unlike Porunga who can speak the universal language, Super Shenron only talks in the language of the gods.

 - Gold-Colored Superiority: It is the most powerful dragon seen so far, and it is colored a shining gold.